-I work at EcoFX in the Waikato region of New Zealand as a field officer with responsibility for the control of invasive species across National Park areas and farmland.
+George graduated BSc (Hons) Zoology and now works at EcoFX in the Waikato region of New Zealand as a field officer with responsibility for the control of invasive species across National Park areas and farmland.
 Possums are a threat to native conservation through the predation of young birds and chicks and changing the forest ecosystem through over-grazing of selected plants and competing for food resources.
 They also affect New Zealand’s main industries - through the transmission of Bovine TB to the beef and dairy industry and damaging the forestry and honey industries.
-I’m involved in the control of possums across National Park areas and farmland.
-We use monitoring lines and chew card surveys to determine the areas that have a high density of possums and use bait stations and a highly specific toxin to humanely trap and control the population.
+He's involved in the control of possums across National Park areas and farmland.

 "Hartpury University has been essential in helping me into my chosen career and enabling me to travel the world.
 I achieved a first class Honours degree.
 It was fantastic being able to tailor my degree by choosing which modules suited my interests and ambitions and my tutors not only kindled my interest in conservation, but pushed me to aim high and achieve - both in my degree and with life goals.
 Going to Bristol Zoo lectures and hearing from people who have been at the forefront of conservation studies first sparked my interest but it was the South Africa field course to Mankwe Wildlife Reserve that set my career ambitions in stone.

 I want to continue in my current field and in the longer term, be involved in every stage of a re-colonisation project; monitoring an area to determine which exotic species are present and causing problems, the removal of the invasive species, monitoring to ensure removal has been successful, the re-release of native, endemic species and the monitoring of the native populations.
 My dream would be to run a project on a large scale off-shore on a fenced in-shore island".